Conversation Tour Info

 Finally, because the book tour is fiscally sponsored by the New York Foundation for the Arts, all donations are tax-deductible.

-Note: Compensation to every participant of every event on the book tour will meet or exceed the guidelines set forth by W.A.G.E.
+Note: Compensation to every participant of every event on the book tour meets or exceeds the guidelines set forth by W.A.G.E.
 (Working Artists and the Greater Economy).
 W.A.G.E. is a "New York-based activist organization focused on regulating the payment of artist fees by nonprofit art institutions and establishing a sustainable labor relation between artists and the institutions that contract them."